ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 ## News

-- (04/2022): Started as **Applied Scientist Intern** Amazon.
-Will work on the Alexa Perceptual Technologies: Alexa AI.
+- (04/2022): Started as **Applied Scientist Intern** at Amazon (Alexa AI).
+   Worked on the Alexa Perceptual Technologies - Speaker Understanding team to improve speaker identification in Alexa devices.

 - (09/2021): Gave a poster presentation talk on the MathSeer extraction pipeline at [ICDAR 2021](https://icdar2021.org/).